-Many companies are hesitant to move to the cloud, fearing that it is not as secure as on-premises infrastructure.
-However, this is a misconception.
+Many companies are hesitant to move to the cloud, fearing it is less secure than on-premises infrastructure.
+However, this is a misconception, it is easier to secure the Cloud than on-premises.

 Leading cloud providers invest heavily in security, and they have implemented state-of-the-art security systems at every level.
 In addition, cloud providers offer a wide range of security features and services that can help businesses protect their data and applications.
 This can help organizations improve their security posture without having to invest in their own security infrastructure.